uday246r/Food-Express/README.md

 # 🍽️ Food Express

 **Food Express** is a full-stack web-based food ordering application developed as part of the **Infosys Springboard Internship Program**.
-The application enables customers to browse restaurant menus, place and manage food orders (with online payments), and provide feedback, while empowering restaurants and administrators to efficiently manage menus, orders, and reports through a centralized system.
+The application enables customers to browse restaurant menus, place and manage food orders (with online payments), verify actions using **Email OTP**, and provide feedback—while empowering restaurants and administrators to efficiently manage menus, orders, and reports through a centralized system.

 ---